client-side/throttle/README.md

 >Provides a mechanism to limit the rate of access to a resource.

 ###Usage

-A throttle instance distributes permits at a desired rate, blocking if necessary until a permit is availble.
+A throttle instance distributes permits at a desired rate, blocking if necessary until a permit is available.

 ######Submit two tasks per second: